LyubomirT/intense-rp-next/docs/information/faq.md

 ## Compatibility & Requirements

 ??? question "Which browsers work with IntenseRP Next?"
-    Chrome is the recommended browser and supports all features including network interception.
-Edge works well as a second choice.
-Firefox is supported but may have more issues with Cloudflare challenges.
+    Chrome and Edge are the recommended browsers and support all features including network interception.
+Firefox is supported but may have more issues with Cloudflare challenges and doesn't support network interception.
 Safari support is experimental.
-For the best experience, use Chrome.
+For the best experience, use Chrome or Edge.

 ??? question "Does IntenseRP Next work on Mac or Linux?"
     The source code works on all platforms.
 Pre-built binaries are currently only available for Windows, but Linux binaries are coming soon.
 Mac users need to run from source for now.
 The core functionality is the same across all platforms.